splanck/vlibc/vlibcdoc.md

 `pthread_mutexattr_settype()` with `PTHREAD_MUTEX_NORMAL` (the default)
 or `PTHREAD_MUTEX_RECURSIVE` and pass the attribute to `pthread_mutex_init()`.

+Spin locks provide even lighter mutual exclusion. `pthread_spin_lock()` and `pthread_spin_trylock()` busy-wait until the lock becomes available and should only guard short sections of code.
+They do not support process-shared locks or advanced features like priority inheritance.

 Condition variables provide simple waiting semantics.
 A thread calls `pthread_cond_wait()` with a locked mutex and blocks until another thread